Enterprise Podcast Production Guide 2026: How Leading Brands Launch, Scale, and Measure Podcast Success

 Roundtable: Multiple guests discuss a topic in a conversational setting.
 Ideal for internal knowledge sharing, partner showcases, or executive panels.
 This format requires more coordination but creates dynamic discussion.

 News-Style: Short, structured segments that deliver timely updates.
 Often used for internal communications, especially when leaders want to reach global teams with regular updates.
-Works well with scripted outlines and voiceovers.
+Works well with scripted outlines and voice-overs.

 Hybrid: Combines elements of multiple formats.
 A host might open with commentary, then transition to an interview or panel.
 This approach allows flexibility while maintaining consistency.